Home Air Check

-We’ve compiled a checklist below that works as a general guide of leading causes that can help determine whether or not you should check the air in your home.
-If you check more than one then the chances that your indoor air quality could adversely affect your health increase substantially.
+We’ve compiled a checklist below that works as a general guide of leading poor indoor air quality causes that can help determine whether you should check the air in your home.
+If you check more than one, the probability that your indoor air quality could adversely affect your health increase substantially.
 Finding out what’s in your air is the first step in making it healthy, and it’s no longer a prohibitively expensive thing to do.

 - Does anyone in your family experience itchy eyes, headaches, or respiratory symptoms at home and feel better when they are away?

 - Are you in a multi-unit residential building (apartment, duplex, condo, etc.)?

 - Have you purchased any new home furnishings in the last year?

 - Have you completed any remodeling in the last year?

 - Do you have an attached or underground garage?